-- Denmark The Freedom to Choose Action Plan for Use by People with Disabilities12 follows up the Government's IT Policy Action Plan of 1995.
-It says that the state should ensure that new computerized information and service systems offered to the general public are either initially accessible or adapted to be made accessible to people with disabilities. - EuropeanIn December 1996, EU Member States politically endorsed the Communication entitled Equality of Opportunity for People with Disabilities A New European Community Disability Strategy13 in the resolution of the Council of Ministers.
+In December 1996, EU Member States politically endorsed the Communication entitled Equality of Opportunity for People with Disabilities - A New European Community Disability Strategy in the resolution of the Council of Ministers.
 The resolution now serves a framework to identify Member States' common goals and to determine best-practice procedures in creating policies to attain full participation of disabled people in all aspects of life.
 High Level Group of Senior Officials from the Member States was consequently set up, who meet regularly to monitor developments pertaining to the resolution throughout the Union.

-In May 2000, the European Commission adopted A Communication Towards a Barrier-Free Europe for People with Disabilities14 intending to build the framework to improve the access for disabled people to the workplace and beyond.
+In May 2000, the European Commission adopted A Communication Towards a Barrier-Free Europe for People with Disabilities intending to build the framework to improve the access for disabled people to the workplace and beyond.
 The Communication outlines key objectives, which the Commission believes, the European Union should pursue.

-According to Directive on Radio Equipment, Telecommunications Terminal Equipment and the Mutual Recognition of Their Conformity $(99/5/EC)^{15}$, the Commission may decide that apparatuses in certain equipment classes or of particular types shall be constructed so that they bear certain features facilitating their use by people with disabilities.
+According to Directive on Radio Equipment, Telecommunications Terminal Equipment and the Mutual Recognition of Their Conformity (99/5/EC), the Commission may decide that apparatuses in certain equipment classes or of particular types shall be constructed so that they bear certain features facilitating their use by people with disabilities.

-In 2002 the telecommunications legislation package was enacted, including five directives and the regulation, i.e. Directive of the European Parliament and of the Council on Universal Service and User's Rights Relating to Electronic Communications Networks and Services16 (OJ L 108, 24.4.2002, p.
+In 2002 the telecommunications legislation package was enacted, including five directives and the regulation, i.e. Directive of the European Parliament and of the Council on Universal Service and User's Rights Relating to Electronic Communications Networks and Services (OJ L 108, 24.4.2002, p.
 51-77).